BrooksPatton/ld40-twitch-chat-bot-dungeon/plan/user-stories.md

 * [ ] As a helper player, I need to run away as well if we cannot defeat the monster
 * [ ] As a player, if I die my stuff if given to the other players
 * [ ] As a player, I want to be able to help the monster to hurt another player
+* [ ] I want a lot of treasures, loots, and monsters in the game